 Deer Valley builds manufactured and modular homes from its facility in Guin, Ala., and sells the homes through a 15-state retail network.

-Deer Valley Homes General Manager Chet Murphree said he is pleased but not surprised the company’s homes, even ones as old as the Rice home, are able to stand up to the largest storms.
+Deer Valley Homes President and General Manager Chet Murphree said he is pleased but not surprised the company’s homes, even ones as old as the Rice home, are able to stand up to the largest storms.

 “I received another homeowner testimony of how his family’ home stood fast against Laura,” Murphree said.
 “We are known for the heaviest built standard manufactured homes In the southeast with fastening systems that exceed the stability of stick-built homes.
 The installation is paramount as well.